 - Through you: Peter declares once again the good news that despite our complicity in Jesus' death we are 'forgiven in his name.'
 Reflect on ways you might need Jesus' forgiveness.
-Pray that in addition to receiving forgiveness you will become a means for others to receive this incredible gift. - Through your six: This story of Peter meeting Cornelius is the longest story in the book of Acts.
-God seems to spend lots of His time and energy reaching out to people across cultural barriers that haven't heard about Jesus or received the gift of the Holy Spirit.
-In addition to preparing Peter for this God prepares Cornelius who also happens to be a leader in his community.
+Pray that in addition to receiving forgiveness you will become a means for others to receive this incredible gift. - Through your six: In addition to preparing Peter, the leader of the overwhelmingly Jewish Jesus-followers, for this, God prepares Cornelius who is likewise a leader in his own community.
 His conversion to Jesus and his experience of being filled by the Holy Spirit is immediately shared by his close friends and relatives and will likely have a larger effect in his town.
-Pray that your six would be leaders among their networks of friends and families so that when God's gift comes to them it will have a large ripple effect. - Through our church: The event that most impressed the Jewish believers was the way that the gift of the Holy Spirit came upon the Gentiles.
+Pray that your six would be leaders among their networks of friends and families so that when God's gift comes to them it will have a large ripple effect. - Through our church: The Jewish believers who accompany Peter are amazed once again at the generosity of God, who continues to generously give the great gift of the Holy Spirit to a wider and wider circle of people.
 Pray that our church would never take for granted the gift of the Holy Spirit.
 Pray that we would continue to look to the Holy Spirit to fill us and lead us into praising God.

-Wednesday, April 7th
+Wednesday, March 6th